preclinical-imaging/pixi-mice-image-splitter/xnat-ccdb-plugin/README.md

 ./gradlew clean fatJar
 ```

+# Dependencies #

+1. Container Service plugin.
+1. Hotel-Splitter container.

-# Configure #
+# Installation #

+1. This is a standard XNAT plugin installed by copying the jar file to the XNAT user's plugins directory.
-1. Installing the plugin will cause the REST endpoints to automatically be created.
+   Installing the plugin will cause the REST endpoints to automatically be created.
 See the Swagger page: ccdb-api for details about these endpoints.
+1. Container Service plugin
 1. Hotel-Splitter Container
     1. The code to build and configure this container is in hotelImageSplitterContainer folder of this repo.
 Follow the instruction there.
 1. Hotel-QC Automation Script